 Nutrients can come from eating whole foods, fortified foods and dietary supplements, and are useful in both short and long-term bouts of exercise and training.

 In addition to specific breakdown of macronutrients, factors to take into consideration consist of the length and intensity of the athlete’s training phase, as well as the environmental conditions.
-For instance, an athlete competing in a high intensity setting on a hot summer’s day will burn more calories and require more diligent fuelling than an athlete on a rest day who’s going for a nice light bike ride in autumn’s cool weather.
+For instance, an athlete competing in a high intensity setting on a hot summer’s day will burn more calories and require more diligent fueling than an athlete on a rest day who’s going for a nice light bike ride in autumn’s cool weather.

 Strategically timing macronutrient intake to appropriately match specific times of the training phase may help athletes experience sustained energy, decreased risk of injury, and maximize recovery windows.